wilhelmagren/gromp/README.md

 ## 🔎 Overview
-*gromp* is a holistic wrapper of the public [Riot Games developer API](https://developer.riotgames.com/apis), written in Python.
-All public methods are, as of 2023-02-27, implemented.
+*gromp* is a holistic wrapper of the public [Riot Games developer API](https://developer.riotgames.com/apis), written in Python. **All public methods are, as of 2023-11-10, implemented.**

 The core principle of the wrapper is to offer a complete, yet simple, interface which implements some of the core functionality that a developer might want to communicate with the Riot Games developer API.